 ![]() |

-Jim, Miles and Nid's family gather to eat the banquet of foods. |
+Jim, Miles, and Nid's family gather to eat the banquet. |

 ![]() |

-Nid is encouraging us to try out some authentic Thai dishes and Miles is hesitating! |
+Nid is encouraging us to try out some authentic Thai dishes, and Miles is hesitating! |

 ![]() |

-Our Tiger Temple Taxi truck ride shared with a couple of Thai women, one Swiss guy and one Australian guy.
-They had hired the Thai women as their holiday dates. |
+Our shared taxi truck ride to the Tiger Temple.
+Included a couple of Thai women, one Swiss guy, and one Australian guy.
+The Swiss and Australian men had hired the Thai women as their holiday dates. |

 ![]() |

-Welcoming us at the gate of the TIGER TEMPLE is this friendly young deer! |
+Welcoming us at the gate of the TIGER TEMPLE Is this a friendly young deer! |

 ![]() |

-Tiger being guided through the tourist and other animals with a monk and qualified helper. |
+Tiger is being guided through the tourist and other animals with a monk and a qualified helper. |

 ![]() |